Jonathan-Rop/KWS-Dashboard/README.md

 # KENYA WILDLIFE SERVICE-ETL

-A case study for visitors bothforeign and local visiting the Kenyan Tourism sector
+A case study for visitors (both foreign and local) visiting the Kenyan Tourism sector
 <a name="readme-top"></a>

 # <div align="center">BUILDING AN ETL</div>